Andrea041/SDCC-Project/README.md

 ## Instruction to run the code
 ### Software
-Software that must be installed:
+Software that must be installed on your computer:
-- go
+- go 1.22.2 darwin/amd64
+- Docker 25.0.3, build 4debf41
+- Docker Compose v2.24.6-desktop.1
+- AWS EC2 instance

+### Run code